 This Avene rich cream (US link) is very good if you have dry sensitive skin as the Avene range is designed specifically for sensitive skin.
-Another good product which I would like to try out is the Aveeno Baby Eczema Therapy Moisturising Cream (US link) which contains oatmeal and colloidal which soothes irritated skin and hydrates without feeling heavy or sticky.
-If a product is formulated to be safe for babies then why wouldn’t it be great for adult skin too?!
+Another good product which I would like to try out is the Aveeno Baby Eczema Therapy Moisturising Cream (US link) which contains oatmeal and colloidal.
+This soothes irritated skin and hydrates without feeling heavy or sticky.

 It is possible that normal skin or even the dry skin sufferers will have an oily t-zone (the forehead and nose area) – just like me.
-In this instance it is best to use different moisturisers for the different problem areas e.g. one for oily skin in the t-zone and one for dry skin on the cheeks or wherever your skin is dry and flaky.
+In this instance it is best to use different moisturisers for the different problem areas e.g. one for oily skin in the t-zone and one for dry skin on the cheeks.

-Another popular choice for oily skin is this Kiehl’s moisturiser (US link).
-This moisturiser is oil-free, mattifies skin and the amazonian white clay in this moisturiser absorbs excess oil which is great for oily skin sufferers and it is lightweight which is what you need.
+Another popular choice for oily skin is this Kiehl’s Moisturiser (US link).
+This moisturiser is oil-free, mattifies skin and the amazonian white clay in this moisturiser absorbs excess oil and it is lightweight which is what you need.

 It is best to use moisturisers that are gel, oil free or water based with a lightweight formula to ensure your skin is moisturised.
-Products that contain salicylic acid and benzoyl peroxide are actually quite good as the two fight any existing breakouts as well as prevent any future ones from occurring.
+Products that contain salicylic acid and benzoyl peroxide fight any existing breakouts as well as prevent any future ones from occurring.

 Shop The Post (US)

-Aveeno Mositurising Cream (US link) – this is actually for babies so it is safe to assume that if it is perfect for babies it is even more perfect for adults.
-Nothing beats baby cream.
-I personally have used the Aveeno Baby products on my little angel and they have really cleared up his dry skin and eczema like symptoms.
+I personally have used the Aveeno Baby products on my little angel and they have really cleared up his dry skin.
 I will be trying the other products in their range so will report back shortly.

-I really advise looking at the National Eczema Association’s website for more approved products (including household products) that eczema sufferers should be using.
+I really advise looking at the National Eczema Association’s website for more approved products that eczema sufferers should be using.
 There is a seal of approval that you need to look for on certain products and the website lists these products for you!